 4. Privacy is Non-Negotiable

 The sanctity of patient’s right to privacy, famously enshrined in Hippocratic Oath, does not apply only to doctors – it applies to you too, in a way.
-In Australia, you are considered “health service provider” if you provide any health service and hold health information.
+In Australia, you are considered a “health service provider” if you provide any health service and hold health information.

-Thus you are obliged to meet relevant domestic legal guidelines about privacy – The Privacy Act (1988), The Personally Controlled Electronic Health Records Act (2012), and Healthcare Identifiers Act (2010).
+Thus you are obliged to meet relevant domestic legal guidelines about privacy – The Privacy Act (1988), the Personally Controlled Electronic Health Records Act (2012), and Healthcare Identifiers Act (2010).

 5. Make it Look Good

 If a person is sick, it goes without saying that you shouldn’t depress and irritate them further with either bland and boring or overly flashy, complicated design.

 For a patient who is using your app to schedule an appointment, create a visual antidote to an impending visit to a sterile hospital environment.
 Offer some cheerful, colorful design to users who track and manage their chronic condition.